Will a Military Conviction Show up on a Background Check? (Full Answer)

 Former military members are not required by law to disclose their service.
 However, this can work to an individual’s disadvantage if the absence of military service leaves a noticeable gap in work and experience history.

-Military Discharge Background Check?
+Is Military Discharge Included in a Background Check?

 A military discharge is not included in most background checks.
 Even when individuals report military service, the background check company will not report discharge information from the DD-214 to the employer.